 Feel free to draw things, make lists, scroll through Pinterest for inspiration.
 You may spark an amazing idea from something seemingly random that came out of your brainstorm.
 No matter how irrelevant your thoughts may seem, creativity can come from anywhere.
 You never know what could come from letting your mind wander.

 This seems counterproductive, but sometimes your lack is creativity can be made worse by being overwhelmed or simply tired.
 If you feel burnt out, take a break.
 Turn off your phone, turn off the lights, and let your eyes and mind rest for 30-45 minutes.
 Once you’re well rested, your brain will be ready to get back into action.
 Even if you don’t fully fall asleep, the mental break will do you good.

 Feeling uninspired happens to the best of us.
-Don’t get too down on yourself, creativity comes in waves.
-The trick is to be ready to ride the wave when it finally comes.
+Don’t get too down on yourself; creativity comes in waves.
+The trick is being ready to ride the waves when they finally come.
+You got this!